josephferrero/quickremove/README.md

 - 🗑️ Remove individual items from quickfix/location lists with `dd`
 - 📦 Remove multiple items using visual selection
+- ➕ Add custom notes/items to the list with `a`
 - ↩️ Undo removals with full undo history (up to 50 levels)
 - 🧹 Clear all items from the list
 - ⚙️ Customizable keymaps